patrickgullmann/the-mushboard/README.md

 ### Uploader

 - On the top of the page, there are inputs for the image data (name, title, and description) plus users can select a file and upload it.
-- Upon completion of upload, the image gets instantaneously added to the image grid and is read to comment.
+- Upon completion of upload, the image gets instantaneously added to the image grid and is ready to comment.